 Work on emerging chemicals under work package 16 of HBM4EU is led by Jean-Philippe Antignac of LABERCA, France.

-These pages were last updated on 5 December 2018.
+These pages were last updated in January 2020.

 What are emerging chemicals?